Updated: December 1, 2022

 - It’s somewhat malleable.
 As discussed above, you can decide how the fees will be assessed to a certain extent.
 Will it cover all credit transactions?
 Will it be a percentage or flat rate?
 How about a price ceiling on when the charge is applied?

 - Encouraging more cash transactions might hurt your profits.
 People spend less when they’re shopping with cash instead of a card.

 - Some consumers might just refuse to shop with you.
 Large retailers have been outspoken about the fact that they’ll never add these surcharges (they can much more easily afford to eat certain costs).
 Many consumers, in turn, will shop with them instead of smaller businesses.

 - If you implement a percentage-based fee, you may discourage large purchases.
 Vice versa with a flat fee – a 35 cent fee on each transaction will make people think twice about that pack of gum.

 How Do You Get Information from the Card Networks?

 VISA, MasterCard, AmEx, and Discover all offer guides for retailers thinking about adding a surcharge to credit transactions.

 Retail Surcharges with Your Point of Sale System

 Your point of sale must be compatible with surcharges.
-The fee must be assessed as a line item on each receipt.
-You must be able to alter the rules for charging the fee.
-For instance, you should be able to set a ceiling on transactions in which the fee is charged or a maximum amount that can be charged for any transaction.
+All fees are required as a line item on every receipt.
+A smart point of sale should allow business owners to alter their specific policies regarding these charges .
+For instance, operators should be able to set a ceiling on transactions in which the fee is charged, or a maximum amount that can be charged for any transaction.
 With KORONA’s payment technology assessing a surcharge is safe and easy.
-If you’re thinking about a new POS system, click the button below to find out more and start your free trial.
+If you’re thinking about investing in a new POS system, click the button below to find out more and start your free trial.